-Native to the tropics of Central and South America, Mimosa pudica is a species of creeping herb or shrub that is commonly referred to as the “sensitive plant” due to the intriguing movement of its leaves.
-Tiny hairs line the leaves of a sensitive plant, and these hairs are extremely responsive to touch, temperature, and motion.
-At the slightest touch, the small leaflets of a sensitive plant will fold inwards.
+Native to the tropics of Central and South America, Mimosa pudica is a species of creeping herb or shrub that is commonly called the sensitive plant for its intriguing leaf movement when touched.
+Tiny hairs line the leaves of a sensitive plant.
+These hairs are highly responsive to touch, temperature, and motion, folding inwards when triggered.
 This response to stimulation is a part of the sensitive plant’s natural defense mechanism.

 Sensitive plants make great houseplants and are generally low-maintenance.
-They are characterized by delicate, fern-like leaves and light purple flowers that resemble small pom-poms.
+They have delicate, fern-like leaves and light purple flowers that resemble small pom-poms.
 Young plants grow upwards, but over time develop more of a creeping habit.
 They have a very fast growth rate.